 The math department at UL FMF financed the printing of 100 A2 copies of the poster.
 Having a daughter at high school, I have given her one for her (female) math teacher.
 As she returned home, she told me that the other (female) math teachers saw it and wanted to have their own in their classrooms, so I have sent some more.
 The same happened at other high schools I have approached.
 A colleague of mine who works with people from National Education Institute Slovenia has provided the employees with some of the posters and they were more than happy to post them.

-izr. prof. dr. Jasna Preselj, Ljubljana
+izr. prof. dr. Jasna Preselj, Ljubljana, Slovenia

 From the various responses that I have received, it seems to me that perhaps the most important was, that women needed to have as we say ‘in black and white’ (means ‘printed’) the fact that there were and are clever and successful women and that knowing this and showing this to the public makes their own (professional as well as personal) position stronger.